MikeCheek/rag-documents-ai/README.md

   to edit those limits directly if a provider changes theirs.
-- **Passage usage**: a searchable grid of every chunk across every document, with a bar showing how many times it's actually been pulled into an answer's context — useful for spotting documents nobody's questions ever touch.
+- **Passage usage**: a searchable grid of every chunk across every document, with a bar showing how many times it's actually been pulled into an answer's context: useful for spotting documents nobody's questions ever touch.
 - **Tool usage** (Agent mode): calls, success rate, and last-used time per tool, built-in or custom.